ghik/opinionated-scala/Traits.md

 }
 ```

 We have overridden an abstract method and at the same time referred to `super` implementation.
-That implementation is not yet there - a (non-abstract) class which finally mixes in our `Over` trait must "inject" some implementation of `someString` under `AppendMoreStuff`.
+That implementation is not yet there - a (non-abstract) class which finally mixes in our `AppendMoreStuff` trait must "inject" some implementation of `someString` under `AppendMoreStuff`.
 For example:

 ```scala
 trait AbsImpl extends Abs {